brentley/ecsworkshop/content/microservices/frontend/tabs/copilot.md

 #### Scale our task count

-One thing we haven’t discussed yet is ways to manage/control our service configurations.
+One thing we haven’t discussed yet is ways to manage/control our service configuration.
-Let’s update our services manifest to define our desired state.
+This is done via the manifest file.
-The manifest is a declarative yaml template that defines how the service will run.
+The manifest is a declarative yaml template that defines the desired state of our service.
 It was created automatically when we ran through the setup wizard (running copilot init), and includes details such as docker image, port, load balancer requirements, environment variables/secrets, as well as resource allocation.
 It dynamically populates this file based off of the Dockerfile as well as opinionated, sane defaults.

-Feel free to look at the manifest file here: ./copilot/ecsdemo-frontend/manifest.yml

-Open the manifest file, and replace the value of the count key from 1 to 3.
+Open the manifest file (./copilot/ecsdemo-frontend/manifest.yml), and replace the value of the count key from 1 to 3.
 This is declaring our state of the service to change from 1 task, to 3.
+Feel free to explore the manifest file to familiarize yourself.

 ```
 # Number of tasks that should be running in your service.